How to Get a Home Charger Installed

-A guide covering everything you need to know about how to install a car charging point at home
+A guide covering everything you need to know about EV charger installations before you place your order.

 Summary

-Getting a smart home charger installed is the most convenient way to charge your electric car, and it’s not as complicated as it seems.
+Getting a smart home charger installed is the most convenient way to charge your electric vehicle (EV), and fortunately it’s not as complicated as you might think.

-• Where you park and the location of your home charger.
+• Where you park your EV and where you want your home charger to go

 Top 5 things to consider when getting a home charger

-1. Where you park and the location of your home charger
+• Where you park your EV and where you want your home charger to go

-Many charging providers will require dedicated off-street parking to ensure your new home charger can be installed in a safe and accessible location.
+Many EV charging providers will require you to have dedicated off-street parking so that your home charger can be installed in a safe and accessible location.

 Solo 3 installation flowchart

-Tip: If you don't have a driveway, you can still have an electric car by making use of our extensive UK network of public and workplace chargers.
+Tip: if you don't have a driveway, you can still have an EV by making use of our extensive UK network of public and workplace chargers.
 If you live in a flat and need some help convincing your property manager or landlord to install electric vehicle charging in your apartment, use our letter template to kickstart the conversation.

-Also, you’ll need to check your preferred charger location is close enough to where your vehicle actually parks, as there are different charging cable lengths (we recommend a compromise between ease of use and ease of storage).
-You may also need to consider where the charging socket is located on your car.
+Also, you’ll need to check that your preferred EV charger installation location is close enough to where you actually park your electric vehicle.
+This is because there are different electric car charging cable lengths (we recommend a compromise between ease of use and ease of storage).
+You may also need to consider where the charging socket is located on your EV.

 Tip: Pod Point’s standard installation includes up to 15 metres of black cable, which will be neatly clipped to the wall between the distribution board/electrical supply meter and the chargepoint.

-Most home chargers come with features and functions that require a Wi-Fi connection to access.
+Most EV home chargers have features and functions that require a Wi-Fi connection to access.
 Wi-Fi enabled chargers are optional, but the smart features they include can be extremely beneficial.

-Smart chargers require a stable internet connection to function, so you’ll need to ensure it can be within the field of the Wi-Fi router or a Wi-Fi extender.
-If it loses connection at any point, you are still able to charge, but may lose access to the charger’s smart features.
+Smart chargers require a stable internet connection to function, so it’s worth making sure it will be within the field of the Wi-Fi router or a Wi-Fi extender prior to the installation.
+If your EV loses connection to the Wi-Fi at any point, you’ll still be able to charge, but you may lose access to the charger’s smart features.

-Tip: Pod Point’s Solo 3 is Wi-Fi enabled to ensure your charger is always up-to-date with the latest smart features, such as Charge Scheduling.
+Tip: Pod Point’s Solo 3 is Wi-Fi enabled to ensure your charger is always up-to-date with the latest smart features, such as Charge Scheduling and Charge Now.

-EV drivers also need to consider whether to get a tethered or universal chargepoint and what charging rate it should be.
+EV drivers also need to consider whether to get a tethered or universal chargepoint and what charging rate is right for their electric car before installation.

-Most EV drivers want the fastest charging rate possible, but there are some installation factors you should be aware of that limit charging speeds:
+Most drivers want the fastest charging rate, but this isn’t always possible, and in some instances it doesn’t make sense to as there are some factors you should be aware of that limit EV charging speeds:

 Maximum charging rate

-Even if your car can accept a faster charging rate, it will only charge at the chargepoint’s maximum rate and vice versa.
-For example, an EV that can charge at 11kW will only charge at a maximum of 7kW on a 7kW charger and won’t charge faster than 11kW if plugged in on a 22kW charger.
+Even if your EV can accept a faster charging rate, it will only charge at the chargepoint’s maximum rate and vice versa.
+For example, an electric car that can charge at 11kW will only charge at a maximum of 7kW on a 7kW charger.
+If it’s plugged into a 22kW chargepoint it will still charge, but no faster than 11kW.

 Available power supply